2026 Virginia redistricting referendum: Proposed constitutional changes

 Section 6.
 Application and duration of certain redistricting amendments.

 The authorization in Article II, Section 6 authorizing the General Assembly to modify one or more congressional districts at any point following adoption of a decennial reapportionment law in the event that any State of the United States of America conducts a redistricting of such state's congressional districts at any point following that state's adoption of a decennial reapportionment law shall be limited to making such modifications between January 1, 2025, and October 31, 2030, in response to actions taken by another state between January 1, 2025, and October 31, 2030.

+Replacement map

+On February 20, 2026, the Virginia General Assembly passed and Governor Spanberger signed legislation drawing a new congressional map for Virginia, which would have taken effect if the Supreme Court had not struck down the amendment.
+The map was considered a Democratic gerrymander, which, based on previous election results, would have favored Democrats in 10 out of the 11 districts.
+This would have been an increase from the 6 they won in the 2024 congressional elections.
+The University of Virginia Center for Politics believed that two of the Democratic-favored districts could potentially be competitive for Republicans, and described the map as "baconmandered," where strongly-Democratic Northern Virginia was cut up across multiple districts stretching to the rest of the state.
+Notable county split increases included Prince William County, which would have gone from two congressional districts to five, and Fairfax County, which would have gone from three congressional districts to five.
+Sabato's Crystal Ball rated the putative 9th district as Safe Republican, the putative 2nd district as Tossup, the putative 6th district as Leans Democrat, the putative 5th district as Likely Democrat, and the putative 1st, 3rd, 4th, 7th, 8th, 10th and 11th districts as Safe Democratic.